Did you know?

 - While plants are their favorite type of food, Aldabra tortoises also eat the dead, decaying flesh of crabs and other tortoises.

 The Aldabra tortoise is second only to the Galapagos tortoise as the biggest land tortoise in the world.
-Aldabra tortoises can weigh more than 500 pounds, with a shell more than five feet long.
-Now that's big!
+Aldabra tortoises can weigh more than 400 pounds, with a shell more than 4 feet long.

 Males are larger than females, but all Aldabra tortoises share the same basic appearance.
-They have a high, domed shell that's dark brown or gray in color.
+They each have a high, domed shell that is dark brown or gray in color.
 Their legs are very stout, and the front ones are partly covered with big scales.
 Both front and back feet have powerful claws.
 The tail is short and has a claw-like spur on the tip.
-These tortoises don't have many enemies!

 The Aldabra tortoise is the last known survivor of a group of giant tortoises once found on Madagascar and the Seychelles Islands.
-People over-hunted the other species, wiping them out completely.
-The Aldabra tortoise almost suffered the same fate: by 1900, the species was hanging on by a thread.
+The Zoo supports Aldabra tortoises at the Charles H. Hoessle Herpetarium.
+Learn more about how we are helping wildlife around the world.